 One new case in central districts

-Twelve active cases of patients undergoing treatment at home and in hospital were reported.
-Of this, Tiruchi had six active cases, while Thanjavur district had three.
-Two active cases were recorded in Pudukottai, while Karur district had one.
+There were 12 active cases of patients undergoing treatment at home and in hospital.
+Of this, Tiruchi had seven active cases, while Thanjavur district had four.
+Two active cases were reported in Pudukottai district.

 - Comments will be moderated by The Hindu editorial team.